sharat87/prestige/README.markdown

 - Write plain, familiar Javascript for templating within your requests.
 - Shows all responses in a redirect chain, if request redirects.
 - Save your Prestige documents to Gist.
-- Export requests as cURL commands (more export formats coming soon).
+- Export requests as cURL commands.
+Please [open an issue](https://github.com/sharat87/prestige/issues/new) if you'd like to see more export formats.
 - Isolated cookie management.
-- Uploading files to APIs is simple as dropping the file and calling a function.
+- Uploading files to APIs is as simple as drag-dropping the file and calling a function.
-- Light and dark modes.
+- Light and dark modes, for multiple themes.

 ## Under the Hood